zzxvictor/License-super-resolution/README.md

 ## Pipeline
 ![pipeline](Misc/Pipeline.jpg)
+Before training the model it is important to preprocess the raw dataset using the preprocess.py script

 ## Model Architecture
 Our plate enhancer model is trained in an adversarial fashion(GAN), meaning the generator is trained to create realistic